cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Changed the dissect data setup from seperate yes/no/value dialogs to a single window Added a bypass option for ultimap2 on windows 1709.
-When using ranges, do not use interrupts, or use DBVM Added find what writes/access to the foundlist
+When using ranges, do not use interrupts, or use DBVM Added find what writes/access to the foundlist autoassembler scriptblocks are now grouped when written to memory